nawathey/rover/README.md

 rover
 =====

-Runs on the Raspberry Pi to control the roving web cam with Handy Board.
+Runs on the Raspberry Pi with a Camera Module mounted on top of a mobile platform controlled by Handy Board.

 # Installation

 Either through forking or by using [npm](http://npmjs.org) (the recommended way):

-    npm install connect nodemon
+    npm install rover

 # Usage

+Install nodejs.
 Copy the files onto Raspberry Pi, run

-    nodemon rover.js
+    node rover.js